-Putting your garden to bed properly will result in a prettier, healthier garden this season and next.
-It’s essential to know what areas to clean, what to prune, what to leave undisturbed, and what to protect over winter.
-Simply taking a leaf blower to your beds and landscape is a start, but there’s more to the process, if you want to do it right.
+Putting your garden to bed will result in a prettier, healthier garden from fall to spring.
+It’s essential to know what areas to clean, what to prune, what to leave undisturbed, and what to protect.
+Simply taking a leaf blower to your beds and landscape is a start, but there’s more to the process if you want to do it right.

-When cleaning your garden beds, consider bed appearance, but also consider plant appearance and health.
+When cleaning your garden beds, consider bed appearance as well as plant appearance and health.
 This means determining what should be cut back and cleaned and what should be left alone until spring.

 Dead or dying annuals are the first thing to cut back or pull.
-If some have mature seed heads, consider scattering their seeds in hopes of getting a few self-starters in spring.
+If some have mature seed heads, consider scattering their seeds in hopes of getting a few extra seedlings in spring.
 Once annuals are removed and beds smoothed, start work on your perennials and shrubs.

-After cleaning and cutting back beds, cut fresh bed edges, and apply cosmetic mulch.
-[Click here to read more about garden edging.]
-Lots of mulches will work, but dark, earthy leaf mulch is like landscape gold.
-Not only does it look good, but it breaks down quickly to naturally feed soil, and it is easy to create from recycled leaves.
-[Click here to learn how to turn your fall leaves into leaf mulch.]
+After cleaning beds, cut fresh bed edges (Click here for a how-to video about edging.), and apply mulch.
+Lots of mulches will work, but dark, earthy leaf mulch is landscape gold.
+Not only does it look good, but it breaks down quickly to naturally feed soil, and it is easy to create from yard leaves.
+[Click here to learn how to turn your fall leaves into mulch.]
 Screened, partially composted bark mulch is another good option for broadcast mulching.
-For small garden spaces, Fafard Premium Natural & Organic Compost should be applied as a high-quality, fortifying mulch.
+For small garden spaces, Fafard Premium Natural & Organic Compost can be applied as a high-quality, fortifying mulch.

 When mulching, work around perennials and shrubs.
 Many plants will die or perform poorly if their crowns and trunks are thickly layered with mulch.
-Succulents, alpine or rock garden plants, and Heuchera should never have heavy mulch applied on or around their crowns.
+Succulents, alpines, rock garden plants, hosta, and heuchera should never have heavy mulch applied on or around their crowns.

-French lilacs (Syringa vulgaris), azaleas and rhododendrons (Rhododendron spp.), forsythia, most viburnum, service berries (Amelanchier spp.), and some hydrangeas, such as oakleaf hydrangea (Hydrangea quercifolia) all bloom on old wood—meaning they set their flower buds for the next year shortly after they bloom.
-These plants should never be pruned in fall, unless you want to cut off all of next year’s flowers.
+French lilacs (Syringa vulgaris), azaleas and rhododendrons (Rhododendron spp.), forsythia, most viburnum, serviceberries (Amelanchier spp.), and some hydrangeas, such as oakleaf hydrangea (Hydrangea quercifolia), all bloom on old wood—meaning they set their flower buds for the next year shortly after they bloom.
+These plants should never be pruned in fall unless you want to cut off next year’s flowers.
 Old- or second-year wood bloomers are best pruned right after they flower.
-Hybrid roses (Rosa spp.), buddleja, crepe myrtle (Lagerstroemia indica), and some hydrangeas, such as wild hydrangea (Hydrangea arborescens), bloom on new wood, so fall pruning is an option.
+Butterflybush (Buddleja davidii), crepe myrtle (Lagerstroemia indica), and some hydrangeas, such as wild hydrangea (Hydrangea arborescens), bloom on new wood, so fall pruning is an option.

 Pruning techniques vary from plant to plant.
 As a general rule, shrubs that bloom on new wood are forgiving and can be hard pruned, or cut back nearly to the ground.
-In fact, hard pruning is often recommended for sprawling, aggressive bloomers like Buddleja.
-Rose pruning is another beast entirely and most recommended for late winter.
-[Click here to learn more about rose pruning.]
+In fact, hard pruning is recommended for more aggressive shrubs, like Buddleja.

 Toss it or Compost It?